stefkonoisyboy/lingua-flow/context.md

    - GitHubTokensService: depends on GitHubTokensDAL
    - LanguagesService: depends on LanguagesDAL
    - CommentsService: depends on ICommentsDAL, IActivitiesDAL
+   - ProjectMembersService: depends on ProjectMembersDAL, UsersDAL, ActivitiesDAL

 6. DAL Dependencies
    - TranslationsDAL: depends on PaginationDAL, VersionHistoryDAL
    - VersionHistoryDAL: depends on PaginationDAL
+   - ProjectMembersDAL: depends only on Supabase client
    - Other DALs: depend only on Supabase client

 ### Frontend Architecture